bigskysoftware/hypermedia-systems-book/-3-foreword.typ

 dissertations and futuristic predictions, the _RESTful Web Services_ book outlined a practical working framework for building powerful applications for the Web.
 It described not only the power of REST but also provided step-by-step instructions on how to build them.
-Richard and Ruby brought together the hypermedia scholarship of the previous twenty years all in one place.
+Richardson and Ruby brought together the hypermedia scholarship of the previous twenty years all in one place.

 And now we can add this book (_“Hypermedia Systems”_) to that list of important